jahudka/subsim/docs/README.md

 later use, but beware that there is no autosave function - remember to hit the "Save" button in the top panel when you're happy with your settings!

+Projects can be exported using the export button at the top right of the screen, either as an image, or as a JSON data file which you can share with others who can then load it back into the app.
+Exported data files can be imported using the "Import" button in the project list.

 ### Building blocks

 #### Sources